Introduction

 - Wires, sutures, and dental files

-- And any items that can casue injury through cuts or punctures
+- Any items that can cause injury through cuts or punctures

-Sharps are particularly concerned in healthcare settings, laboratories, and other environments where employees handle medical equipment, conduct procedures, or deal with potentially contaminated materials.
+Sharps are of particular concern in healthcare settings, laboratories, and other environments where employees handle medical equipment, conduct procedures, or deal with potentially contaminated materials.
 OSHA's Bloodborne Pathogens Standard (29 CFR 1910.1030) outlines guidelines and requirements for the safe handling, disposal, and prevention of sharps-related injuries to protect employees from exposure to bloodborne pathogens like HIV, hepatitis B, and hepatitis C.

 Employers must implement practices and provide training to minimize the risks associated with sharps and to ensure appropriate engineering controls (such as sharps containers) and personal protective equipment (PPE) to prevent injuries and the potential transmission of bloodborne diseases.

-EHS Software, such as Ecesis, can help you characterize and track your waste, train your employees, complete recurring inspections and manage your recurring tasks.
-Centralization and automation of these policies and procedures will help make sense of complex regulations and save you time so you can focus on the care of your patients.
+EHS Software, such as Ecesis, can help healthcare organizations centralize and automate waste management compliance.
+Centralizing these processes makes sense of complex regulations and saves you time so you can focus on the care of your patients.